 Seabury (1885 - 1960) was a successful therapist who wrote at least 15 books and founded his own institute.
 Some of his titles include How to Live with Yourself, Adventures in Self-Discovery, and How Jesus Heals our Minds Today.
 The last title may give one the idea that Seabury is a seriously religious thinker, but I did not detect that quality in The Art of Selfishness.
 The Art of Selfishness was originally published in 1937 and stayed in print for at least 50 years.
-It is now out of print, but should not be too hard to find used or in a library.
+After many years out-of-print, Echo Point Books has brought it back into circulation, and it is available on Amazon.

 In this review I'm going to frequently compare Seabury's work to Rand's, but that is not to suggest that Seabury is just an understudy for Rand.
 Seabury is quite valuable in his own way, and after all, he did get to some "Randian" points first.